Essential Guide to Proper Restaurant Cleaning: Preventing Disease and Ensuring Safety

-These days more than ever, it’s critical to your restaurant’s success that you and your staff learn how to clean a restaurant properly to prevent the spread of disease.
-They've always been important, but cleaning, sanitizing, and disinfecting have a huge role to play in the foodservice industry in the prevention of cross-contamination and the spread of viruses.
+It’s critical to your restaurant’s success that you and your staff learn how to clean a restaurant properly.
+This helps prevent the spread of disease and plays a huge role in preventing cross-contamination.

 Cleaning

 Cleaning is the first step in the cleansing process.
 It involves removing dirt, spills, food particles, dust, and any other contaminants by washing, brushing, or wiping the area.
-This process is surface level and does not eliminate germs, but can help reduce their numbers.
-After a thorough cleaning, any items that come into contact with foods and are often touched should be sanitized.
+This process is surface-level and does not eliminate germs, but it can help reduce their numbers.
+After a thorough cleaning, any items that come into contact with food and are often touched should be sanitized.

 Sanitizing

-Because of how easily bacteria can be transferred to food and cause illness, it’s important to use sanitizing methods to clean tabletops, cutting boards, and utensils to prevent cross-contamination that can cause food poisoning and allergic reactions.
+Because of how easily bacteria can be transferred to food and cause illness, it’s important to use sanitizing methods to clean tabletops, cutting boards, and utensils.
+This prevents cross-contamination that can lead to food poisoning and allergic reactions.

 What to Sanitize